 decide to have another baby.
 You decide not to have another baby.
 You want to go back to work.
 You want to go back to school.
 You make these decisions, and then you realize that you have to tell

-Successful, thriving women the world over can quake with fear at the thought of relaying news to Mom and Dad.
-Sure, they're thrilled when you have that first baby, but when you go for number six, are they going to congratulate you -- or tell you that you're nuts?
-And they encouraged your career, but if it means moving across the country, will they be happy -- or incredulous that you're abandoning them?
+are they going to congratulate you — or tell you that you’re nuts?
+And they encouraged your career, but if it means moving across the country, will they be happy — or incredulous that you’re

 They reared you, nurtured you, and turned you out into the world.
 So how much do you still owe them, and how can you improve your relationship with them?